XMAMan/GraphicEngine8/readme.md

 GraphicEngine8
 ==============
 This is my hobby graphic-engine.
 I started 2006 with OpenGL-Games(2D / 3D) and 2010 with Raytracing.
-The code basis for all these projects was previous version of this engine here.
+This engine can be used for 2D- and 3D-Games using OpenGL, DirectX or CPU-Rasterisation.
+It has also a Raytracer supporting local- and global illumination.

 Images
 ------